Beat 'Em Up: Background

 'Art Collins, Pop's manager, said of the album: "I'm not saying this is another Raw Power, but if Raw Power is a true Iggy album, then this is another true Iggy album".
 He added there would be some "ranting on the album, some humor, some rock on it."
 The album was self-produced.

 Release

-The album was released on June 18, 2001, and included as an unmentioned bonus the song acknowledged as "Sterility" on tour playlists, featured right after "VIP".
+Beat Em Up was released on July 17, 2001, and included as an unmentioned bonus the song acknowledged as "Sterility" on tour playlists, featured right after "VIP".
+The album was dedicated to Mooseman, who had been killed in a drive-by shooting after its recording.

 Reception and aftermath

 Reception

 Pitchfork was largely dismissive of the record, proclaiming its content "third-rate bar band stuff".
-Several critics noted the similarity of the album to the nu metal bands of the time.

 Aftermath

 "Mask" was included on the compilation A Million in Prizes: The Anthology.
-The murder by drive-by shooting of bassist Lloyd 'Mooseman' Roberts, a former member of Ice-T's Body Count and a member of the Trolls at the time of his death, postponed plans to tour, though "Mask" was performed to great effect on the Late Show with David Letterman.
+The murder by drive-by shooting of bassist Lloyd 'Mooseman' Roberts, a former member of Ice-T's Body Count and a member of the Trolls at the time of his death, postponed plans to tour, though "Mask" was performed to great effect on The Late Show with David Letterman.